ValeriiSudakov/AccessRepositoryChecker/README.md

-This program is checking if another hendel of it use the inputted directory.
+This program checks if another instance is using the entered directory.

 Install:
 - git clone https://github.com/ValeriiSudakov/AccessRepositoryChecker